-The three rooms are simple but comfortable, and offer private decks with that essential island item: hammocks.
-At Garden of Eden you can have all the remote downtime you want; but it’s also relatively easy to make your way around the Bocas archipelago to do activities.
+The three rooms are simple but comfortable and offer private decks with that essential island item: hammocks.
+At Garden of Eden, you can have all the remote downtime you want, but it’s also relatively easy to make your way around the Bocas archipelago to do activities.
 Keep in mind that it’s a 20-minute water taxi ride to Bocas Town if you want some shopping or nightlife, and you need to arrange for a ride ahead of time.
-You can also take boats to neighboring islands for beaches and other restaurants, or if you’re up to a 30-45 minute kayak trip you can take the property kayaks across to Isla Bastimentos where there is a marina, restaurants and several beaches.
+You can also take boats to neighboring islands for beaches and other restaurants, or if you’re up to a 30-45 minute kayak trip you can take the property kayaks across to Isla Bastimentos where there are a marina, restaurants, and several beaches.
 Isla Bastimentos is also home to the Parque Nacional Marino Isla Bastimentos, Panama’s oldest marine park.
-Tours of all sorts are available for snorkeling, diving, fishing, jungle exploration and cultural experiences with indigenous villages.
+Tours of all sorts are available for snorkeling, diving, fishing, jungle exploration, and cultural experiences with indigenous villages.

 And of course, just hanging at the peaceful Garden of Eden or swimming in the pool are laudable pastimes.
 The property is Adults Only, and with just three bungalows it’s easy to rent the whole place with a few friends.
-The Garden of Eden offers quiet, upscale accommodations , free hi-speed internet access, and a full service bar and restaurant.
-Two cabanas are located adjacent to the pool, with queen size beds and a futon that can open to a full size bed; private bathroom with hot and cold rain water showers; and a veranda with a hammock and chairs to enjoy a fabulous panoramic view of the bay.
-The third room is a suite with both a king and a queen sized bed, private bathroom with hot and cold rain water shower, and a large deck with a hammock, lounge chairs and a ceiling fan.
+The Garden of Eden offers quiet, upscale accommodations, free hi-speed internet access, and a full-service bar and restaurant.
+Two cabanas are located adjacent to the pool, with queen size beds and a futon that can open to a full-size bed; a private bathroom with hot and cold rainwater showers; and a veranda with a hammock and chairs to enjoy a fabulous panoramic view of the bay.
+The third room is a suite with both a king and a queen-sized bed, a private bathroom with hot and cold rainwater shower, and a large deck with a hammock, lounge chairs, and a ceiling fan.